ruenahcmohr/OneBit/readme.txt

 -------------------------------------------------------------------------

 SETB o
-  test 7, set O, jump A+1
+  test 7, set o, jump A+1
-  test 7, set O, jump A+1
+  test 7, set o, jump A+1

+  (set bit)
   Set output bit o

 -------------------------------------------------------------------------

 SETBJMP o, a
-  test 7, set O, jump a
+  test 7, set o, jump a
-  test 7, set O, jump a
+  test 7, set o, jump a

+  (set bit, jump)
   Set output bit o.
 Jump to a

 -------------------------------------------------------------------------

 CSETB of, ot
-  test 7, set Of, jump A+1
+  test 7, set of, jump A+1
-  test 7, set Ot, jump A+1
+  test 7, set ot, jump A+1

+  (conditional set bit)
   If F is clear, set bit Of
   If F is set,   set bit Ot

 -------------------------------------------------------------------------

 CLRB o
-  test 7, clear O, jump A+1
+  test 7, clear o, jump A+1
-  test 7, clear O, jump A+1
+  test 7, clear o, jump A+1

+  (clear bit)
   Clear output bit o

 -------------------------------------------------------------------------

 CLRBJMP o, a
-  test 7, clear O, jump a
+  test 7, clear o, jump a
-  test 7, clear O, jump a
+  test 7, clear o, jump a

+  (clear bit, jump)
   Clear output bit o and jump to a

 -------------------------------------------------------------------------